Charles Hesse: Biography

-Hesse served in the Peninsular War between February 1813 and April 1814, and was present at all the actions where the 18th Light Dragoons were engaged, including Morales on 2 June 1813, Vittoria on 21 June, where he was severely wounded in the wrist, Nivelle on 10 November 1813, the Nive in December, Orthez on 27 February 1814, Croix d'Orade on 8 April, and Toulouse on 10 April.
-In late 1813 negotiations began for Princess Charlotte's marriage to the Hereditary Prince of Orange, and Hesse was requested to return her letters and a portrait, which had been sent out and delivered personally to him by Lord Wellington after the Battle of Vittoria.
+Hesse served in the Peninsular War between February 1813 and April 1814, and was present at all the actions where the 18th Light Dragoons were engaged, including Morales on 2 June 1813, Vitoria on 21 June, where he was severely wounded in the wrist, Nivelle on 10 November 1813, Nive in December, Orthez on 27 February 1814, Croix d'Orade on 8 April, and Toulouse on 10 April.
+In late 1813 negotiations began for Princess Charlotte's marriage to the Hereditary Prince of Orange, and Hesse was requested to return her letters and a portrait, which had been sent out and delivered personally to him by Lord Wellington after the Battle of Vitoria.
 Hesse was initially reluctant to part with them but eventually relented.
-Lady Blessington states the letters and portrait were recovered by the Margravine of Ansbach's son Keppel Craven at the instigation of Princess Charlotte herself, while Gronow says Hesse surrendered them to Admiral Lord Keith on the request of the Regent.
-The letters were still in the possession of the Countess de Flahaut (Keith's daughter) in 1845.
+Lady Blessington states the letters and portrait were recovered by the Margravine of Brandenburg-Ansbach's son, Keppel Craven, at the instigation of Princess Charlotte herself, while Gronow says Hesse surrendered them to Admiral Lord Keith at the request of the Regent.
+The letters were still in the possession of the Comtesse de Flahaut (Keith's daughter) in 1845.

-On Hesse's return from Spain, he was received back into favour by the Margravine of Ansbach and stayed with the Duchess of York at Oatlands, but the Regent refused to receive him at Carlton House.
+On Hesse's return from Spain, he was received back into favour by the Margravine of Brandernburg-Ansbach and stayed with the Duchess of York at Oatlands, but the Regent refused to receive him at Carlton House.
 In August 1814 the Princess of Wales left England for a tour on the Continent, and Hesse accompanied her as equerry.
 He travelled in her suite as far as Naples, and remained there when the Princess travelled on to Rome in March 1815.
 On 18 June 1815 Hesse was present with the 18th Light Dragoons at the Battle of Waterloo, where he was wounded; he was consequently awarded the Waterloo Medal.
-On 22 February 1816 he was promoted (without purchase) to be captain of a troop of the Staff Corps of Cavalry, and he retired on half-pay on 25 February 1819.
+On 22 February 1816 he was promoted (without purchase) to be captain of a troop of the Cavalry Staff Corps, and he retired on half-pay on 25 February 1819.
 On 17 January 1825 he married Mary Elizabeth, daughter of Thomas Chambre of Nottingham Place.

 Captain Gronow describes his friend Hesse's life as "full of singular incidents", and mentions an occasion when his overly close friendship with the Queen of Naples had caused him to be deported from the country.
 He was also a noted duellist.
 In 1832, following a dispute over a game of cards, Hesse fought a duel in the Bois de Vincennes with Count Léon, an illegitimate son of Napoleon Bonaparte.
 Hesse fired first, without waiting, and Léon's return shot wounded Hesse in the chest.

 Charles Hesse died at Nogent-sur-Marne on 24 February 1832.